yashcern/Technical/taskj.md

 from . import views

-app_name = "tasks"    # To prevent from name space colision if you have multiple applications inside one Django projrct
+app_name = "tasks"    # To prevent from name space colision if in case you have multiple applications inside one Django projrct

 urlpatterns = [
     path("", views.index, name= "index")